-Tornado: Damages from lower intensity tornadoes (EF-0) can range from chimney damage to uprooted shallow trees.
-A significant tornado (EF-2) would cause damage to roofs on frame houses, complete destruction of mobile homes and large trees and utility lines snapping.
-A devastating tornado (EF-4) would result in well-constructed houses being leveled, weak foundations blown away for some distance, and cars thrown.
+Tornado: Damages from lower intensity tornadoes (EF-0 to EF-1) can range from chimney damage to uprooted shallow trees.
+A significant tornado (EF-2 to EF-3) would cause damage to roofs on frame houses, complete destruction of mobile homes and large trees and utility lines snapping.
+A devastating tornado (EF-4 to EF-5) would result in well-constructed houses being leveled, weak foundations blown away for some distance, and cars thrown.
 Mobile homes within the state are especially vulnerable.
 Communications or power infrastructure may be damaged or destroyed, resulting in service disruptions.
 Tornadoes may also disrupt transportation services.